(Issue)

 be true ifspace

-is undefined, and false otherwise. -
+is null, and false otherwise. -

 If